A year after I started taking freelance work from Upwork, I switched over to Payoneer from PayPal when transferring

 What is this Payoneer Prepaid MasterCard?

-Payoneer has its own prepaid MasterCard which you can use to withdraw money from ATMs or use it on stores and online transactions that accept a prepaid card.
+Payoneer has its own prepaid MasterCard which you can use to withdraw money from ATMs or use on stores and online transactions that accept a prepaid card.
 Each card is associated with a single receiving account.

 Contrary to what others say, getting a Payoneer MasterCard isn’t obligatory.
 In fact, only eligible users can order a MasterCard.

 But you don’t need a card to withdraw your funds.
-You can simply send your funds to your local bank account and withdraw it from there.
+You can simply send your funds to your local bank account and withdraw them from there.

 Having a Payoneer MasterCard may have its own benefits, especially if wanted to have direct access (and withdrawal) to your Payoneer receiving accounts.